-- In the transport sector energy consumption between 2008 and 2013 fell by 23% mainly due to reduced transit levels, recovering slightly after 2014. - Energy consumption in the domestic sector was not influenced by the recession to the same extent.
+- In industry, billed electricity consumption fell dramatically during the recession, dropping in early 2014 to 17% lower than in January 2007.
+Since then it has recovered slightly and is currently 12% below its initial level.
+The greatest reductions were in the glass-making, cement lime and gypsum industries. - In the transport sector energy consumption between 2008 and 2013 fell by 23% mainly due to reduced transit levels, recovering slightly after 2014. - Energy consumption in the domestic sector was not influenced by the recession to the same extent.
 Households have some potential for savings and efficiency using measures now available on the market such as lights, better insulation, efficient appliances, etc., but the greatest potential for improving efficiency is in the construction stage of buildings (materials, construction techniques, insulation, etc.).

-The European directives on energy efficiency and the energy performance of buildings255 have established measures such as the energy rating of buildings, requiring all new buildings after 2021 to be 'nearly zero-energy buildings' (public buildings from 2019), and obliging central governments to renovate each year at least 3% of the total floor area of the buildings they own or occupy.
-In other reports, the CADS has proposed that the Government of Catalonia also assumes these obligations256.
+The European directives on energy efficiency and the energy performance of buildings• have established measures such as the energy rating of buildings, requiring all new buildings after 2021 to be 'nearly zero-energy buildings' (public buildings from 2019), and obliging central governments to renovate each year at least 3% of the total floor area of the buildings they own or occupy.
+In other reports, the CADS has proposed that the Government of Catalonia also assumes these obligations.